basil08/basil08.github.io/content/bookshelf.md

 Her most private thoughts about baring herself in front of stranger men, wondering whether she could ever love someone again, and finding empowerment and solace in her job, speaks eloquently for how a woman truly feels, beyond the object or act that society tries to reduce her to.
 Packed with explicit imageries, brutal truths, and heart-wrenching emotions, Kate is delicate and unfazed at the same time.

 Few of my books are frivolous, compulsive choices made in haste.
 This was one of them.
 It cropped up in a web surfing sessions and I thought it was cool so I dived in.
 Glad I did.
 {{</ds>}}

+37. {{<ds sum="**The Psychology of Money | Morgan Housel**">}}

+A collection of wise ideas aimed at inculcating healthy habits in managing money.
+The author believes that managing finance should be learned more from history and psychology, rather than economics or mathematics because the people playing the game are not robots but humans.

+With that sensible assumption, Housel draws from history, talking about what to do and what not to do in varied circumstances.
+Filled with anecdotes and quotes and knowledge, I enjoyed this book.
+Besides, it's concise and not painfully boring.
+I wrote more about it [here](/post/thoughts-the-psychology-of-money-book/).

+{{</ds>}}

 ## Unfinished